AashrayBuild/aashraybuild.in/content/english/_index.md

   enable : true
   title : "Ready to get started?" image : "images/cta.svg"
-  content : "It's easy to talk to us."
+  content : "We listen to you needs,<br> Design it to your specifications, and<br> Built it to your dreams!"
   button:
     enable : true
     label : "Contact Us"